 [[title=Microsoft Teams Audio Conferencing | Support Article]]

-[[description=You can set up meetings and conferences using Microsoft Teams and VoIPcloud Wholesale.
-There are several options for meetings based on your requirements.
-This guide covers setting up Microsoft Teams meetings, joining Microsoft Teams meetings, supported hardware devices, and using the VoIPcloud inbound conference bridge.]]
+[[description=This guide covers setting up Microsoft Teams meetings, joining other meetings, supported hardware devices and using the service inbound conference bridge.]]